 Decorating & Design

-Why Calacutta Viola Marble Is Having A Moment
+Why Calacatta Viola Marble Is Having A Moment

-Opulent Calacatta Viola marble is a rare, high-end Italian marble with a white background and dramatic bold purple, burgundy, or wine-colored veining against a creamy white background.
-Its natural coloring is created by minerals that were originally present in limestone before its crystallization.
+Opulent Calacatta Viola marble is a rare, high-end Italian marble with a white background and dramatic bold purple, burgundy, or wine-coloured veining against a creamy white background.
+Its natural colouring is created by minerals that were originally present in limestone before its crystallization.
 It’s quarried in the Carrara region of Italy and it is heat-resistant and durable, making it suitable for high-traffic areas.

-Ali Budd took a no holds barred approach to this kitchen’s cottage, using large swathes of blue Calacatta Viola on the statement island and backsplash.
+Ali Budd took a no holds barred approach to this cottage kitchen, using large swathes of blue Calacatta Viola on the statement island and backsplash.

 The fireplace surround in this lakehouse used two kinds of natural marble to play off each other.
 Juxtaposed by the cool grey tones of the Statuarietto marble, the red striations in the horizontal bands of red Calacatta Viola marble slabs pop.